-v.
+[x] v.
 Reduce payments in subsequent months.
+Describe the activities and the results of these activities:

 For the Child Care Program, active provider payments are reduced for the collection of owed debts.
-This is done by creating a negative adjustment to offset the payment owed in one ore more months until the debt is fully vi.
-Recover through state/territory tax intercepts.
+This is done by creating a negative adjustment to offset the payment owed in one ore more months until the debt is fully